 2. Stay hydrated

 Water does more than just relieve your thirst; it fuels almost every activity in your body.
-Staying hydrated helps maintaining your energy levels, promotes good digestion, and even improves circulation, all of which are necessary for physical performance and sexual health.
+Staying hydrated helps maintain your energy levels, promotes good digestion, and even improves circulation, all of which are necessary for physical performance and sexual health.

 Dehydration, on the other hand, can appear as fatigue, headaches, difficulty concentrating, and even a drop in mood or libido.
 Try taking regular sips throughout the day.